 When purchasing a new pair of curtains with Stitched, we make sure your old curtains are picked up and recycled with our charity partner Newlife.
 Alternatively, you could donate your curtains to various charities, such as the British Heart Foundation, The Salvation Army, Age UK and Cancer Research UK.
 However, it is best to always check to see if your local charity will take your curtains, as the Age UK website has specifically said that they will not accept large bulky curtains.
 According to the British Heart Foundation website, you can organise a free collection so you wouldn’t need to go out of your way to drop the curtains at a local charity.
-You can also try selling your curtains on eBay, Amazon, Etsy, or even in person at a car boot sale or your local market place.
-Otherwise you could be creative with your curtain fabric to turn something old into something new.

 There are many websites that you can get information and inspiration from on how to recycle your curtains or turn them into something new.
 Our blog has 10 ideas on how to get creative with your old curtains if you don’t want to get rid of them.

 We have over 300 fabrics to choose from, all free from polyester and viscose unless they’re a recycled material.
 So by choosing Stitched for your next pair of made to measure curtains, you can be sure you’re not adding to the plastic problem.
 Here are a few of our favourite fabrics that are good for your home and the planet.

 Revive Curtains - - - made from 100% recycled plastic bottles